 Over the past 30 years, avian and reptile clinicians started by taking everything from the mammal side and saying: What about this in birds?
 What about reptiles?3

-As the data grew and became more avian specific, or more reptile specific, so did the analytes that are in these class-specific panels that we use.
+As the data grew and became more avian or reptile specific, so did the analytes that are in each class-specific chemistry panel that we use for complete blood counts, testing for elevated levels of white blood cells, and more.
 These are based on an accumulation of data and knowledge from the scientific literature that supports their interpretation in that order.

 At Moichor, we're looking at classes and asking: How can we eventually tailor these to an order or even species-specific level?